How to choose the right financial planner

 Know how they make their money

 Some financial planners receive a commission on the products they sell or recommend.
 We feel this creates a potential conflict of interest.
-Equip Financial Planners do not receive any commissions, which means the advice you receive is always independent and in your best interest.
+Equip Financial Planners do not receive any commissions.
 When considering a financial planner you should ask if they have a relationship with any other financial institutions, and if they stand to receive any commission from the third parties.

 Make sure you feel comfortable